htw-imi-showtime/showtime-website/content/ws21/master/m4-intelligentes-bilanzkreismanagement/process.md

 Our entire project management was based on the Scrum framework.
 In order to be as flexible and organized as possible we structured the project into bi-weekly sprints.
 Before each sprint we did an extensive sprint planning, guessing story points which reflect the complexity of each user story and defining what we want to get done within the sprint.
-If needed we ended the sprint with a retrospective.
+If needed, we ended the sprint with a retrospective.
 Our process also included technical and functional reviews.
 {{</section>}}

 {{<section title="Design">}}

 #### Research, User Interviews & User Testing

-Since none of our team members initially knew what balancing group management is, we invested a small amount of time in researching the topic, understanding what the regular tasks of a balancing group manager is.
+Since none of our team members initially knew what balancing group management is, we invested a small amount of time in researching the topic, understanding what the regular tasks of a balancing group manager are.

 Our first goal was to keep the project as close to the user's needs as possible.
-Therefore and in order to get a better understanding of what the user actually needs we prepared a user interview.
+Therefore - and in order to get a better understanding of what the user actually needs - we prepared a user interview.
 Through Exxeta we were able to do the user interview with a balancing group manager.
-This helped us to understand the daily tasks of the user and what features would be important to have in a minimum viable product.
+This helped us to understand the daily tasks of the user and what features would be important to have in a minimum viable product that could support a full basic user workflow.

 During the evaluation of the user interview we clustered the results and extracted different features out of the information we gathered.
 These were then encapsulated into user stories which were the foundation of our sprints.